appwrite/appwrite/docs/references/functions/create-variable.md

 Create a new function environment variable.
-These variables can be accessed in the function at runtimem as environment variables.
+These variables can be accessed in the function at runtime as environment variables.